Carter County Free Fair

 2. Hello to the House Poster -- – Picture Perfect YOUth Beginner Manual: Who am I?
 Who are YOU?, page 32

 3. That’s Write!
 Poster – Picture Perfect YOUth Beginner Manual: Manners Matter: That’s Write! page 41.
-The Thank You note subject for 2021entry is as follows: Mrs. Mitchell, your 4-H club leader, helped your team practice for the upcoming Clover County Food Showdown.
+The Thank You note subject for 2024 entry is as follows: Your grandmother who lives out of state sent you a $100 gift card to your favorite online store.
+Include in your thank you note how you plan to spend the money.

 4. My Hands of Service Display – Picture Perfect YOUth Beginner Manual: Helping Hands in Action, Page 62